If you have any burning questions then have a look at our FAQ first to see if the answer is already there!

 How can I enter?

-Entries open on June 1, 2021.
+Entries open on June 1, 2022 and close on August 31, 2022.
 After that point it should be easy to follow the process but if you have any technical issues please contact us.

 How many photos can I enter?